jakeclarey/cafelle-light/README.md

 # cafelle-light README

+Hello!
+This is my first GitHub commit and push!
+It is for a VSCode light color theme titled, Cafelle.
+I will say that it is a light theme, however it is more of a mix between dark and light.
+It uses many tan and teal or aqua colors.

 ## Working with Markdown

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: